Creeping Shadows

 Creeping Shadows is a 1931 British crime film directed by John Orton and starring Franklin Dyall, Arthur Hardy and Margot Grahame.
 It was made at the Welwyn Studios of British International Pictures.
-It was released in American under the alternative title The Limping Man, which was the name of the original West End play by William Matthew Scott on which the film is based.
+It was released in America under the alternative title The Limping Man, which was the name of the original West End play by William Matthew Scott on which the film is based.

 Plot

 Three victims plan to murder a retired informant.